 Rideshare platforms like Uber and Lyft have grown in popularity in recent years.
 Unfortunately, Lyft and Uber drivers do not have any special or additional training or qualifications.
-They hold the same driver’s license like everyone else in passenger vehicles on Texas roads, and are just as susceptible to causing accidents or being the victim of negligent drivers.
+They hold the same driver’s license like everyone else in passenger vehicles on Fort Worth roads, and are just as susceptible to causing accidents or being the victim of negligent drivers.
 You could be in an accident while driving an Uber, or while riding as a passenger.
 You also could be hurt in an Uber car crash while in your own vehicle.

-Whether you were in a rideshare vehicle or another car at the time of the crash, you should speak with our Uber accident attorneys about your rights and options.
+Whether you were in a rideshare vehicle or another car at the time of the crash, you should speak with our Uber accident lawyers about your rights and options.
 If another person was responsible for your injuries, then you may have the right to pursue compensation.
-Following most car crashes, you look for an insurance settlement from the at-fault driver’s insurance policy.
+Following most car accidents, you look for an insurance settlement from the at-fault driver’s insurance policy.
 Uber accidents may be a little different – and more complicated.
 You might file a claim against the Uber driver’s personal policy, Uber’s liability insurance coverage, or both.

 We Have Experience Handling Uber and Lyft Accidents